Zayed bin Sultan Al Nahyan: Policies and charity

 At the time the British withdrew from the Persian Gulf in 1971, Zayed oversaw the establishment of the Abu Dhabi Fund for Arab Economic Development; some of its oil riches were channeled to some forty less fortunate Islamic nations in Asia and Africa during the decades that followed.

+In 1970 Zayed donated £50,000 to British politician Christopher Mayhew to establish an Arab Friendship Foundation.
+He also donated £40,000 to Margaret McKay, then president of the Anglo-Jordanian Alilance, to purchase a house to be used as a cultural and recreational centre for Arab students.

 Using the country's enormous oil revenues, Zayed built institutions such as hospitals, schools and universities and made it possible for UAE citizens to enjoy free access to them.
+In 1959, he founded the Al Nahyaneia Model School, the first formal school in the city of Al Ain.
 He was also known for making donations to the tune of millions [pounds sterling] for worthy causes around the Arab World as well as in the neighbouring countries and in the world at large.

 When asked by The New York Times in April 1997 why there is no elected legislature, Zayed replied, Why should we abandon a system that satisfies our people in order to introduce a system that seems to engender dissent and confrontation?
 Our system of government is based upon our religion and that is what our people want.
 Should they seek alternatives, we are ready to listen to them.
 We have always said that our people should voice their demands openly.
 We are all in the same boat, and they are both the captain and the crew.
 Our doors are open for any opinion to be expressed, and this well known by all our citizens.
 It is our deep conviction that Allah has created people free, and has prescribed that each individual must enjoy freedom of choice.
 No one should act as if they own others.